Is Intermittent Fasting just a fad or is it really worth it?

 Therefore, try to use your personal preference for this purpose.

-Create a routine that suits your life and that allows you to use the caloric intake appropriate to your goals, without living stuck for hours or restricted numbers.
+Create a routine that suits your life and allows you to use the caloric intake that suits your goals, without being tied to restricted hours or numbers.

-In my particular case, I live well with two meals a day, but I don't blame anyone who has to divide them into four or five, as long as that division allows you to maintain rigor and precision.
+In my particular case, I live well on two meals a day, but I don't blame anyone who has to divide them into four or five, as long as this division allows you to maintain rigor and precision.

 In short, is this protocol worth it?

-It is not a magic formula, but in many cases, it is a great asset to achieve your goals without unnecessary sacrifices, and achieve excellent results.
+It's no magic formula, but in many cases, it's a great asset in achieving your goals without unnecessary sacrifices, and achieving excellent results.

 Finally, here are some interesting studies related to the topic.